 The school was rebuilt in 1956 and remodeled in 1992 to create new classroom wings, a new gym and an enlarged media center.

 Today, Mac is a diverse, vibrant school.
 But the school faces significant challenges in its facility.

-- Capacity: With a projected enrollment of 1,000 students in 2016-17 and more than 75 staff members, the building is over capacity.
-Some students must attend class in a portable.
+- Capacity: Some students must attend class in a portable.
 Space is at a premium.
 An office shared by three counselors is located in a closet, and the art room has no room for storage.